Dioxins and dioxin-like compounds: Environmental sources

-PCDD/F-compounds were never synthesized for any purpose, except for small quantities for scientific research.
-Small amounts of PCDD/Fs are formed whenever organics, oxygen and chlorine are available at suitable temperatures.
+PCDD/F compounds were never synthesized for any purpose, except for small quantities for scientific research.
+Small amounts of PCDD/Fs are formed whenever organics, oxygen, and chlorine are available at suitable temperatures.
 This is augmented by metal catalysts such as copper.
-The optimal temperature range is 400 °C to 700 °C. This means that formation is highest when organic material is burned in less-than-optimal conditions such as open fires, building fires, domestic fireplaces, and poorly operated and/or designed solid waste incinerators.
+The optimal temperature range is 400-700 C. This means that formation is highest when organic material is burned in less-than-optimal conditions such as open fires, building fires, domestic fireplaces, and poorly operated or designed solid-waste incinerators.
 Historically, municipal and medical waste incineration was the most important source of PCDD/Fs.

-PCB-compounds, always containing low concentrations of dioxin-like PCBs and PCDFs, were synthesized for various technical purposes (see Polychlorinated biphenyls).
+PCB compounds, always containing low concentrations of dioxin-like PCBs and PCDFs, were synthesized for various technical purposes (see polychlorinated biphenyls).
 They have entered the environment through accidents such as fires or leaks from transformers or heat exchangers, or from PCB-containing products in landfills or during incineration.
-Because PCBs are somewhat volatile, they have also been transported long distances by air leading to global distribution including the Arctic.
+Because PCBs are somewhat volatile, they have also been transported long distances by air, leading to global distribution including the Arctic.
 Only a minor portion of PCBs in mixtures are dioxin-like.

 Other sources of PCDD/F include: